jrhartog/fdsnws-station2aqms/README.md

-The above procedure should have installed a very rudimentary script (`inventory2aqms`) that reads an "inventory.xml" file in the current working directory and tries to load it into the database defined by the environment variables listed in env.sh.
+The above procedure should have installed a very rudimentary script (`inventory2aqms`) that reads an "inventory.xml" file in the current working directory and tries to load it into the database defined by the environment variables described in file "environment".
 Just like fdsnws-station2aqms, it will create the schema if it doesn't exist yet but not overwrite any existing tables.
 Feel free to try that, the included inventory.xml file contains meta-data for some UW, UO, or CC network stations.
 The script leaves behind a verbose inventory2aqms.log file.

 # Usage